systechafrica/systechafrica.github.io/administration/systemRights.md

 -   Click **label 4** button to find a record quickly from the list

--   Click **label 5** button to view a print layout copy of a profile register.
+-   Click **label 5** button to view a print layout copy of a profile register